Active Substance: daclatasvir dihydrochloride

 Daklinza can only be obtained with a prescription and treatment should be started and monitored by a doctor experienced in the management of patients with chronic hepatitis C.

 Daklinza is available as 30, 60, and 90 mg tablets.
-The usual dose is 60 mg once a day.
+The usual dose is 60 mg once a day for 12 or 24 weeks.
 The dose may have to be raised or lowered if the patient is taking other medicines that decrease or increase Daklinza’s effects.
 Daklinza must be used in combination with other medicines for chronic hepatitis C, such as sofosbuvir, peginterferon alfa and ribavirin.

-The combination of medicines to use and the duration of treatment will depend on the genotype (genetic make-up) of hepatitis C virus the patient is infected with and the nature of the patient’s liver problem, for example liver cirrhosis (scarring) or the liver not working well enough.
+Several varieties (genotypes) of hepatitis C virus exist and Daklinza is recommended for use in patients with virus of genotypes 1, 3 and 4.
+The combination of medicines to use and the duration of treatment will depend on the genotype of hepatitis C virus the patient is infected with and the nature of the liver problem, for example liver cirrhosis (scarring) or the liver not working well enough.
 For further information, see the package leaflet.

 How does Daklinza work?